David Crockett Birthplace State Park

-The 105-acre park sits just upstream from the falls of the scenic Nolichucky River is maintained as a memorial to Crockett.
-This area includes an 18th century living farmstead, replica cabin, limestone marker, and visitor center exhibits.
+The 105-acre park sits just upstream from the falls of the scenic Nolichucky River and is maintained as a memorial to Crockett.
+The area includes an 18th century living farmstead, replica cabin, limestone marker, and visitor center exhibits.
 Nearby is the Cherokee National Forest and his father’s Crockett Tavern Museum in Morristown.

 The Nolichucky River provides fishing opportunities for a variety of fish including, smallmouth and largemouth bass, crappie, bluegill, redeye and catfish.

 There are three picnic pavilions, two of which can be reserved by the public.
 All pavilions are equipped with grills and nearby restrooms.

 Park Trail Maps